Smooth solutions to the chord log-Minkowski problem: Introduction

 with $I_{q}(\Omega_0) =\frac{2q\int_{\uS}f\dd x}{(q+n-1)\omega_{n}}$.
 Here $\nu$ is the unit outer normal vector of the hypersurface $\partial \Omega_t$ at the boundary point $X(x,t)$, $\kappa$ is the Gauss curvature of $\partial \Omega_{t}$ at $X(x,t)$, and $T$ is the maximal time for which the solution exists.
 To our best of knowledge, the flow \eqref{flow} has never been studied before.

-In a sense, the flow \eqref{flow} can be regarded as an integral flow equations for $q>0$ involving Riesz potential regarding to the boundary of convex domain.
-In particular, it shall be deemed as a fractional Gauss curvature flow (Gauss curvature flow with fractional mean curvature) for $0<q<1$.
-In fact, nonlocal Gauss curvature in the form of tensor was investigated in \cite{PA23}.
-The study on the solvability of the flow \eqref{flow} not just enriches the regularity of the solution to the chord log-Minkowski problem, it may promote the research of the Bernstein techniques on the fractional Laplacian and the long-time's asymptotic behaviour of solution to fractional mean curvature flow, build bridge among integral geometry, differential geometry and partial differential equations.

-Next we discuss the properties that the solution $h(x,t)$ of the flow \eqref{flow} exists for all time $t\in(0,+\infty)$, and it converges to a function $h(x)$ as $t$ goes to infinity, which is the solution of \eqref{CLMP}.
-We remark that the biggest obstacle dealing with the flow is caused by the nonlocal term $\widetilde{V}_{q-1}$ with respect to the boundary, which significantly illustrates that the behind of the treatment on such flow \eqref{flow} hides a huge challenge.
+We now establish that the solution $h(x,t)$ of the flow \eqref{flow} exists for all time $t\in(0,+\infty)$ and converges as $t\to\infty$ to a function $h(x)$, which is a solution of \eqref{CLMP}.
+We emphasize that the non-trivial challenge in analyzing the flow comes from the nonlocal term $\widetilde{V}_{q}$ associated with the boundary.
+This term fundamentally reflects the inherent complexity of handling the flow \eqref{flow}, presenting substantial difficulties.
 Our result is as follows. \begin{theo} Suppose $q\in(3,+\infty)$.
 Let $\Omega_{0}$ be a smooth, origin-symmetric and strictly convex body in $\rnnn$ satisfying $I_{q}(\Omega_{0})=\frac{2q\int_{\sn}f\dd x}{(q+n-1)\omega_{n}}$.
 Let $f$ be a positive, even and smooth function on $\sn$.
-Then there exists a smooth, origin-symmetric and strictly convex solution $\Omega_{t}$ to flow \eqref{flow} for all $t>0$, and its subsequence in $C^{\infty}$ converges to a smooth, origin symmetric and strictly convex solution.
-As a result, the solvability of \eqref{CLMP} is obtained. \end{theo}
+Then there exists a smooth, origin-symmetric and strictly convex solution $\Omega_{t}$ to the flow \eqref{flow} for all $t>0$, and its subsequence in $C^{\infty}$ converges to a smooth, origin-symmetric and strictly convex solution.
+As a result, there exists a smooth, origin-symmetric and strictly convex solution to Eq. \eqref{CLMP}. \end{theo}

+It is worth emphasizing that when $q > n+1$, Theorem \ref{thm4} provides the first existence result for a smooth solution to the chord log-Minkowski problem; while the existence of weak solutions remains open.
+Here the condition $q>3$ ensures the completion of a priori estimates for \eqref{flow}.
+Note that the presence of the nonlocal term $\widetilde{V}_{q-1}$ in \eqref{CLMP} makes it a novel {M}onge-{A}mp\`ere equation arising in Minkowski-type problems.
+Hence, the treatment of \eqref{flow} is different from the earlier Minkowski flows.

+To prove Theorem \ref{thm4}, it is essential to derive the smoothness estimation on $\widetilde{V}_{q}$ along the boundary of a convex body.
+In previous studies, the Riesz potential (cf. \cite{RI26,RI30,RI38,RI49}) has been used to derive embedding results for functions in Sobolev spaces, H\"{o}lder spaces, and other spaces (see, e.g,. \cite{BA80,Bu23,Ga58,HL28,HL30,L83,N59,Re09,SF3,SI17,SO38} and the references therein).
+However, as far as we know, regularity estimates of the Riesz potential on the boundary of a domain have largely remained elusive.